 That Sorry music video with the 2.9 billion views, for example.
-She choreographed and produced the whole thing in just two days.
-And then she went on to wrap up all 13 music videos for Justin Bieber’s Purpose album in a month.
+Parris choreographed and produced that in just two days — and then went on to wrap up all 13 music videos for Justin Bieber’s Purpose album in a month.

 Parris, who’s 26, is South Auckland born and bred, and the youngest of four children.
 Mum is LeeAnn (nee Siteine, from Pesega and Sauniatu in Samoa) and dad (“Big Poppa”) is Brett Goebel, her manager.

 Parris opened her own (now internationally acclaimed) dance studio, The Palace, in Penrose, at 17.
 In two years, the studio went from eight dancers to just under a hundred, with four dance crews who regularly cleaned up at the hip-hop world championships — including three-time world champions, The Royal Family.